MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/configure-notifications-unified-service-desk.md

 <a name="Multiple"></a>
 ## Multiple notification controls

- You can  configure multiple notification controls and invoke actions independently of each other.
-When multiple notifications are shown at the same time, all the notifications are visible in the order in which they were invoked.
-If two global notifications are configured to be displayed at the same  position, the latest one will overlay on top of the earlier notification.
+ You can  configure multiple notification controls and invoke actions independently of each other. <!--When multiple notifications are shown at the same time, all the notifications are visible in the order in which they were invoked.--> If two global notifications are configured to be displayed at the same  position, the latest one will overlay on top of the earlier notification.
 Similarly, if a global and session-based notifications or multiple session-based notifications are  configured to be displayed at the same  position in a session, the latest one will overlay on top of the earlier notification in the session.

+ ### Stack notifications

  You can also configure the stack notification by adding the **stack** parameter in the **Data** field of **Show** action.
 The parameter takes boolean value.
 Unified Service Desk shows the notifications in stack when the parameter is set to **true**.
 The default value is **false**.
 If you do not specify any value, the default value (false) is passed.
 For example, **stack = true**, shows the notifications in stack.